quicwg/multipath/draft-ietf-quic-multipath.md

 The transport parameter "active_connection_id_limit"
 {{QUIC-TRANSPORT}} limits the number of usable Connection IDs, and also limits the number of concurrent paths.
-However, endpoints might prefer to retain spare Connection IDs so that they can respond to unintentional migration events ({{Section 9.5 of QUIC-TRANSPORT}}).

-Cipher suites with nonce shorter than 12 bytes cannot be used together with the multipath extension.
-If such cipher suite is selected and the use of the multipath extension is negotiated, endpoints MUST abort the handshake with a TRANSPORT_PARAMETER error.

 # Path Setup and Removal {#setup}